thomas-roux/iris_analysis/README.md

 ![Original Iris Data Set](iris_data_table.png)

 ## 4. Findings of interest
 This next section will look at the Python script used to analyse the data, as well as some results of the analysis.
 The data set used for this analysis was downloaded from curran's github [repository](https://gist.github.com/curran/a08a1080b88344b0c8a7#file-iris-csv).

+A 'results.txt' file contains all the output as displayed on the terminal when running the program.
+This was created by using the `open()` function as explained [here](https://stackoverflow.com/a/36571602).
+The `file=f` statements have subsequently been removed from the program script.

 ### Python Script
 #### What it needs